-Section 111, ¶1-The General Church officers (the General Superintendent, First Assistant and Second Assistant General Superintendents, Secretary of Foreign Missions, Secretary of Home Missions, General Secretary, General Treasurer and the Editor) are ex officio members of the General Board, and unless disqualified, or removed by illness or death, hold office for the succeeding quadrennium and General Assembly.
+Section 111, ¶1-The General Church officers (the General Superintendent, First Assistant and Second Assistant General Superintendents, General Secretary of Foreign Missions, General Secretary, General Treasurer, and Editor of the Pilgrim Holiness Advocate) are ex-officio members of the General Board, and unless disqualified, or removed by illness or death, hold office for the succeeding quadrennium and General Assembly.

-¶2-The General Assembly outlines in a general way the duties and responsibilities of the various

-General Church officers.
+¶2-The General Assembly outlines in a general way the duties and responsibilities of the various General Church officers.
 If, at any time, such officers feel it necessary to change the plans or make new ones they must get the consent of the General Board.
 Any general church officer disregarding and violating this rule automatically disqualifies himself, and his office may, by the General Board, be declared vacant, and the vacancy be filled by the General Board.